-Posted by Matt Novak, Senior Staff Customer Applications Engineer, CODE V on September 1, 2020
+Posted by Matt Novak, Product Manager, CODE V on September 1, 2020

 Sometimes, a design challenge you face presents a new sensor format or a different field of view requirement from your usual design work.
 Having the right approach to a design can really help to streamline your efforts and enable great results, the first time through the workflow.